manavortex/FurnitureCatalogue/data/Readme.md

 ## Unexpected symbol near <somewhere>
 If it's not a missing comma, it is probably improper nesting or an unterminated string.
 Use Notepad++ **code folding** to find the culprit, and look *above* the line where the error occurred.
+1. Make sure that your top level tables do _not_ end with a comma.
+  Any table that's assigned (` = {`) needs to close in `}` without a trailing comma.
+As soon as Lua sees a comma, it will expect more list items.
+If it gets an assignment instead, it will complain.
+2. Make sure that every line *inside* your tables ends with a comma.
+  When a line does not end with a comma, Lua expects the table to close now.
+If you've forgotten one, it will complain.

 In the left margin of the text editor, you will see little `-` icons that collapse a region.
-Any
+Do this, starting at the innermost level of tables, working your way up to the top.
+You will spot the one where you made a mistake.
 ## Everything is broken!!!
 (Unspecified)
 Check if `/script d(FurC)` shows an output.
 If it doesn't, then you (or I via remote debugging) managed to break something in the toplevel folder.
 Use your git client to discard (or stash) any changes in the toplevel folder.